LuPro/SlabelFish/README.md

                      result.
 Progress output like info messages with -v are still printed on the command line.

-If no arguments are specified (or some important ones are omitted), SlabelFish will instead launch into interactive mode where the (missing) options are asked via input prompts.
+If no arguments are specified (or some required ones are omitted), SlabelFish will instead launch into interactive mode where the (missing) options are asked via input prompts.
 ```